 Furthermore, when you buy a Bangkok house you will, after a few agent trips, discover that many of the older houses were designed with for Thai preferences, which include smaller, darker rooms, no outdoor living areas, outdoor kitchens, too many bathrooms and lack of privacy.
 The newer houses are more suited to Western tastes.

 Perhaps the safest option is to consider the gated communities that are so popular among the Thai.
 Those at the top end are incredibly luxurious, exceeding the US$1 million mark.
 There is no shortage of developers lining up to meet the demands of the high number of Bangkok’s affluent high-society types and wealthy executives looking to escape the confines of the city.
-From Sansiri and Q House to TCC Capital, Bangkok developers continue to launch high-priced luxury houses in gated communities.
+From Sansiri and Q House to TCC Capital, Bangkok developers continue to launch high-priced luxury houses in gated communities or condominiums for sale in Bangkok.
 Inside the gates, homeowners have access to facilities that include fitness centres, tennis courts, gardens and pools.

 Popular areas include Rama V Road, Kaset Nawamin, Ram Inthra and the area close to the new Suvarnabhumi International Airport.
 But to some, communities like this are just too far away from the CBD when Bangkok’s notorious traffic problems are added to the picture.
 Due to factors like land availability and pricing, however, developing high-end house developments in the centre of Bangkok just isnt feasible in many cases.
 Within Central Bangkok, there are really only a couple of these types of communities on offer right now, including Baan Sansiri Sukhumvit 67 and The Trees Sathorn, which are pricey.